title

 OPTIMISM, ADAM SMITH, LIBERALS and UTOPIANS (3 of 4)

 Another Englishman influenced by Smith was David Ricardo (1772-1823).
-Smith had focused on benefits to society as a whole, without favor to people of different economic classes.
 Ricardo expanded on the benefits of free trade.
 If Portugal was more efficient producing wine than England and England more efficient in producing cloth, it was in the interest of both if they traded rather than have Portugal erect a barrier against English cloth for the sake of its own cloth industry and Britain erect a barrier for the sake of its own wine industry.
 This has been called the theory of comparative advantage, which Ricardo wrote about in his 1817 book The Principles of Political Economy and Taxation.

-Ricardo was a successful stockbroker and a man of wealth who dabbled in economic theory, and he focused on conflicting interests among people of different ecoomic classes.
+Smith focused on benefits to society as a whole, without favor to people of different economic classes.
+Ricardo was a successful stockbroker and a man of wealth and saw conflicting interests among people of different economic classes.
 He was influenced by Thomas Malthus (1766-1834), a British clergyman and economist.
 Malthus wrote an Essay on the Principles of Population as It Affects the Future Improvement of Society – published in 1798.
 Malthus proposed that increasing amounts of food would be accompanied by increasing rises in population, leaving common people always on the edge of insufficient food.
-Ricardo combined Smith's view of economics with this view of common people barely surviving.
+Ricardo combined the economics of Adam Smith and Thomas Mathus.

 James Mill (1773-1836) was a Scotsman who became one of Britain's leading liberals.
 He began his career as a scholar of Greek.
 Then he became a journalist, historian, philosopher and an economist.
 He was Jeremy Bentham's friend and ally in support of democracy.
 Mill was critical of Britain's governance in India, and his three volumes titled the History of British India, published in 1817, resulted in changing British rule there.
 His Elements of Political Economy was published in 1821.
 Following his contemporary, Ricardo, he considered population growth as a problem, and he proposed that the value of a commodity depended in part upon the amount of labor that went into producing it.

 The son of James Mill, John Stuart Mill (1806-73), followed his father's liberal leanings.
 In his book On Liberty, published in 1859, John Stuart Mill tempered his support for democracy with a concern about the rights of individuals to express unpopular opinions.
-He proposed that politics advance the ability of people to pursue self-development and individuality, and in this he also supported women's rights.
-In economics he emphasized the importance of production and scarcity rather than distribution.
-He saw the production of commodities from nature's scarcities as the biggest challenge.
-He saw the distribution of produced goods as governed merely by culture.
-He favored government involvement in the economy but rejected socialism.
-He believed that economic activity based on private property and the free market had not yet been adequately tried.
-Some struggle and challenge, he believed, would work better than would the product of a dream of a blissful economic utopia.
+He wrote of a "tyranny of the majority."
+He didn't like group-think and proposed that politics allow people to pursue self-development and individuality, and pursuing an unpopular position he supported women's rights.

-Copyright © 2009-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.